As can be the case with medical practice, admitting the right students to medical school is an inexact science.

 “We value the experiences that students bring to medical school,” Dr. Fancher said.
 “While we want students to be smart and adaptable, we also value their diverse backgrounds, which can enrich our learning environment and improves our ability to care for all patients.”

-The aforementioned AAMC study included a list of the most important factors admissions offices considered when looking at potential medical students.
-While MCAT scores and grade-point averages were listed among the categories of criteria given highest weight, as schools strive to understand the broader competencies that a candidate brings to the table, they report also considering a number of less tangible factors such as leadership and interview results, community service and volunteer work both within and outside of medicine.
+The aforementioned AAMC study includes a list of the most important factors admissions offices considered when looking at potential medical students.
+While MCAT scores and GPAs were listed among the categories of criteria given highest weight, as schools strive to understand the broader competencies that a candidate brings to the table, they report also considering a number of less tangible factors such as leadership and interview results, community service and volunteer work both within and outside of medicine.